 The Cache Server registers Ehcache MBeans with the platform MBeanServer.
 Remote monitoring of the MBeanServer is the responsibility of the Web container or application server vendor.
-For example, some instructions for Tomcat are here.
+For example, some instructions for Tomcat are available at "https://wiki.internet2.edu/confluence/display/CPD/Monitoring+Tomcat+with+JMX".
 See your product documentation for how to do this for your web container.